 Overnight ratings are in for the UFC’s ‘greatest night of fights to ever be offered on network television’ and they have to be pleased with the results.
 Although down from the UFC’s debut on network television, the ratings were a notable increase over the last couple of offerings on Fox.
 According to reports from TVByTheNumbers.com the show garnered an average of 3.41 million viewers last night.
 One important note is that the broadcast ran longer than expected, and those numbers do not include the Lightweight title fight between Henderson and Diaz, I would expect that the show experienced an uptick during that bout and the final number might actually push closer to 3.75-4.0 million viewers.

 The fights themselves did come through, as most contests were exciting, entertaining and featured a number of finishes.
 Although not everything went according to plan.
-Apparently someone at Fox will be getting fired ..click here to read more
+Apparently someone ..click here to read more

 Alexander Gustafsson, B.J.
 Penn, Ben Henderson, Gilbert Melendez, Matt Brown, Mauricio Shogun Rua, Mike Swick, Nate Diaz, Rory MacDonald, UFC On FOX 5